Information and Facts about the Physical Bible

 The Bible includes the Apocrypha bound between the Old and New Testaments.

-The Bible has a total of 80 books, which include the Apocrypha.
+The Bible contains a total of 80 books, including the Apocrypha.

 These are Hebrew, Aramaic, and Greek.